Interstellar-Network/Grants-Program/applications/Interstellar-network2.md

 - **User experience**  [Can an easy to set-up wallet be an efficient customer acquisition tool for DeFi players?](https://medium.com/@jlleleu/can-be-an-easy-to-set-up-wallet-an-efficient-customer-acquisition-tool-for-defi-players-8600812fe01e)
 - **Security** [Are cryptocurrency wallets more at risk than ever?](https://medium.com/@jlleleu/are-cryptocurrency-wallets-more-at-risk-than-ever-cf1ce9725de7)

-> We think that current wallet solutions slow down the DeFi adoption.

-Interstellar is a novel non-custodial peace of mind mobile wallet with a hardware security level.
-Based on a Substrate blockchain and SubstraTEE/IntegriTEE workers.

 **We can now provide the same hardware security level as hardware wallets with only a mobile and a blockchain**